hjuergensteinhoff/CAREST/plot_CAREST/README.md

 # plot_CAREST
-plot_CAREST displays CAREST data.csv by drag and drop.
+plot_CAREST displays the data from the CAREST output file (.csv) by drag and drop.